 Frege certainly developed logic beyond that which was available to Kant, but he did not think of himself as changing the analytic status of it.
 Logic is after all the only avenue we have for giving meaning to the notion of (logical) contradiction.
 Of course Frege also attempted to reduce mathematics to logic (including both first and second order logic), and insofar as that reduction was successful it would have implied that mathematics was analytic as well.
 Frege said little of geometry, but for him it was synthetic a priori.

-Carnap had not only studied with Frege, but like many of the logical empiricists he had started out as a neo-Kantian as a well.
-So especially in view of Russell's relatively more successful attempt at reducing mathematics to logic, it was perhaps natural that Carnap would consider both mathematics and logic as analytic.
+Carnap had not only studied with Frege, but like many of the logical empiricists he had started out as a neo-Kantian as well.
+So especially in view of Russell’s relatively more successful attempt at reducing mathematics to logic, it was perhaps natural that Carnap would consider both mathematics and logic as analytic.
 Geometry could be handled in several different ways that we will not discuss here.
 But from fairly early on there was widespread agreement among the logical empiricists that there was no synthetic a priori, and that logic and mathematics and perhaps much else that seemed impervious to empirical disconfirmation should be thought of as analytic.
 The point of drawing the analytic-synthetic distinction, then, is not to divide the body of scientific truths or to divide philosophy from science, but to show how to integrate them into a natural scientific whole.
 Along the way the distinction clarifies which inferences are to be taken as legitimate and which are not.
 If, as Carnap and Neurath were, you are impressed by Duhemian arguments to the effect that generally claims must be combined in order to test them, the analytic-synthetic distinction allows you to clarify which combinations of claims are testable.

 If analytic, a sentence is true in virtue of the conventions of language.
 In saying that, however, we must pause to confront two widespread confusions.
 First, Quine alleges (1963, 385f) that the notion of analyticity was developed and purports to explain for both Kant and Carnap how certainty is possible.
 In fact certainty has little or nothing to do with analyticity for the leading logical empiricists.
 In saying that such claims are based on convention they were explicitly calling attention to the revisability of conventions and the sentences that owed their meanings to those conventions.
 Second, nowadays any talk of convention is likely to prompt the response: “But that cannot be!
 No proposition can be made true by our conventions or decisions.”
 Unless it is a proposition about conventions, this second sentence of the response is true.
 But it is also completely irrelevant.
 Analyticity applies to sentences rather than propositions.
 Our conventions and decisions can and do affect what expressions mean and thus what sentences mean.
 Once the meaning is specified, it may well be that any sentence that has this meaning would be true even if, for example, the point masses of the universe were arranged quite otherwise than they in fact are.
 These are the analytic sentences.
 No claim is being made that meaning causes anything or that convention makes anything true.
 The “making” image here is out of place.
 It is just that in these cases the truth value of the sentence may well be functionally dependent on meaning alone.
 If it is, then in this special sense, truth value depends on meaning, and that depends on convention.
 Other sentences whose meanings are specified might well be true or false depending on how things in the external world, so to speak, are arranged.
 In this other category of sentence the truth value is not functionally dependent on meaning alone.
 They are the synthetic sentences.
 Now this puts matters extremely informally.
-But at least the natures of the confusions over certainty and convention should be clear.
+But at least the nature of the confusions over certainty and convention should be clear.

 In the Logical Syntax of Language (1934/1937) Carnap defined ‘analytic’ in a new way in order to circumvent Gödel’s incompleteness results.
 The method used was to distinguish between a derivation relation (the relation that holds between some premises and what can be got from them in a finite number of steps) and a consequence relation.
 The latter is an essentially semantic relation that holds between some premises and some other claim such that on all valuations under which the premises are all true, so is that other claim.
 This definition bears a stronger resemblance to Tarski’s account in (Tarski 1936b/1956).
 In any case, Carnap is able to show that for any sentence of pure mathematics either it or its negation is a consequence of the null set of premises.
 This leaves Gödel’s results completely intact as they concerned what is provable, that is, derivable from the null set of premises or from any one consistent axiomatization of mathematical truths.